carmenalab/brain-python-interface/README.md

 brain-python-interface (a.k.a. bmi3d)
 ====================================
-**This the unstable python 3 branch.
-It may not yet do what you want it to do.
-Use the master branch for the heavily-tested (but out of date) python 2 version**
+**This the python 3 branch.
+It has not been as extensively tested as the python 2 version on the master branch.
+However, the python 2 version is no longer being actively maintained.**

 This package contains Python code to run electrophysiology behavioral tasks, with emphasis on brain-machine interface (BMIs) tasks.
 This package differs